mdavids/rfc/content/draft-davids-forsalereg-19.md

 When the "\_for-sale" leaf node is applied to a label under a subdomain, there may not be a public domain name registry [@?RFC9499] capable of properly recording the rights associated with that label.
 Nevertheless, this does not constitute a violation of this document.
-One possible approach is for the involved parties to establish a mutual agreement to formalize these rights.
+One possible approach is for the involved parties to establish a mutual agreement to formalise these rights.

 Note 2:
 If a "\_for-sale" leaf node were to appear under the .arpa infrastructure top-level